clanbrassil/translations-documentation/README.md

 - Placeholder text for development purposes
 - Existing translations compiled by Clemence

-### Remaining Work

-- Some messages, such as popup titles and notifications, still need to be added to this list.
-- Additional content will be added as development progresses.
-- Some translations for notifications or errors will be translated exclusively in FM

 ### Reference Materials

 To track the progress of translations and compare with existing work: